Holidays Act Review

 The Taskforce’s recommendations

 The Holidays Act Taskforce made 22 recommendations which were jointly agreed to by union and business representatives.
-The Government has accepted the Taskforce’s recommendations.
+The Government accepted the Taskforce’s recommendations.

 The new legislation that will implement the Taskforce’s recommendations will provide clear methods that employers can use to accurately calculate and pay leave entitlements.
 It will also include some changes to employees’ leave entitlements and introduce greater transparency to ensure employees are fully informed about their leave entitlements.

-The recommendations include:
+The recommendations included:

 Clear methods, formulas and tests